-HTTRA NBEDS collects information about teaching and training activities funded by the states and territories that are associated with Australian public hospitals.
+The HTTRA NBEDS collects information about teaching and training activities funded by the states and territories that are associated with Australian public hospitals.
 The scope of the HTTRA NBEDS is establishment and LHN level data on teaching, training and research activities which occur in public hospital services.
-Activity that is undertaken in the community, that is not funded through Australian public hospitals, does not qualify as an 'in-scope' activity.
+Activity that is undertaken in the community, that is not funded through Australian public hospitals, does not meet the definition of teaching and training for ABF purposes as an 'in-scope' activity.

-10. How is the postgraduate year (e.g. PGY1, PGY2, PGY 3+) identified?
+10. How is the postgraduate year (PGY) (e.g. PGY1, PGY2, PGY 3+) identified?